svandragt/cuttlefish/readme.md

 ## Installation

 Carbon requires PHP 5.3+ and has only been tested so far on IIS 6.1 / Windows.
+It probably works fine under Apache / Linux.

 1. Check out this repository and point your webserver to the public folder.
 2. Open Configuration.php and override any constants from Defaults.php.